helxplatform/hubhub-ui/README.md

 To build a production-ready React app from this starter, run `npm run build` from the project root directory.
 The bundled files will be exported to the `dist` directory.

 To build an easily debuggable production build, use `npm run build-dev`.

+### GitHub Pages Deployment

+As development ramps up, quick deployments to GitHub Pages ([helxplatform.github.io/hubhub-ui/](https://helxplatform.github.io/hubhub-ui/)) by building the application bundle pushing to the `gh-pages` branch.
+A single script handles this: `npm run deploy`.